pip-services/pip-services-docs/content/en/getting_started/recipes/metrics/_index.md

 We can also show the counters on our console.
 This can be done with the LogCounters class, which can be used to create performance counters that periodically dump the obtained measurements to a logger.

 Containers consider LogCounters by default.
-Once we create a container, the container’s factory will create a LogCounters component that uses the ConsoleLogger.
+Once we create a container, the container's factory will create a LogCounters component that uses the ConsoleLogger.
 Thus, all metrics defined within a component will reflect the measured values on console.

 In our next example, we use the LogCounters class associated with the ConsoleLogger class.
 Then, we call myMethod() and analyze the results as we did in the previous example.
 The following code shows how to do this: